 Don’t hire a band if you are a hip-hop head.
 Don’t hire a DJ if you are a country bumpkin.
 It’s really that simple.

 Tip: look at the band’s song list.
 It should be available on their website.
 Do you like their vibe?
 Or do you want to ask a classic rock covers band if they will play a bit of Jay-Z?
 I can assure you that the band has picked the type of music that they are good at performing.
 Don’t try to fit a square peg in a round hole.

 Are you a fan of numerous genres?
 Eclectic taste of music?
 Diverse Spotify play history?
 You sound like me.
 Let’s dive in!

 Bands usually have 3-6 musicians.
-This means that more things can go wrong (e.g. singer gets the flu, drummer’s car breaks down, band breaks up etc).
+This means that more things can go wrong (e.g. the singer gets the flu, drummer’s car breaks down, the band breaks up etc).
 Murphy’s Law says: “Anything that can go wrong, will go wrong”.

 Musicians are also rather unreliable at times.
 I suggest you hire an experienced band that has a good track record of showing up.
 Read their reviews and ask for recommendations from your vendors.
 They have seen it all before.

 Note: DJ’s can get sick and still perform.
 Singers can’t sing at their best if they’re fighting a cold.

 DJ’s can handle a wider variety of music and accept song requests on the fly.
 Bands are less equipped to deal with a random request for Cardi B’s latest top 40 hit.